ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 meet in New York, where Drew was working as an intern.
 "It's so good to see you!"
 Emily had said, as they hugged in Penn Station.

-After a glass of vodka and orange juice, they got a taxi to Columbus Circle.
+After vodka and orange juice, they got a taxi to Columbus Circle.

 "I googled 'restaurants with best view'," said Drew.
 "We're going to a place called *Asiate*, in the Mandarin Oriental."